overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

   - This talk starts with basic FP concepts like _Imperative vs. Declarative_ style using Java **Streams** or Kotlin **Sequences**.
   - Then the audience is gradually ramped-up towards intermediate FP concepts such as _Monads_, _First-Class Functions_ , _Higher-Order Functions_.
   - Towards the end, we touch upon concepts for an advanced audience like _Function-Lifting_, _Dozen FP Operations for daily Programming like `foldLeft`_ within the context of the problem, with pictures and simple examples.
-They are also provided with appropriate pointers wherever needed, to go back and refer.
+They are also provided with appropriate pointers wherever needed, to go back and refer to.

 - The audience experiences a mind-shift from the traditional mutation-heavy _Imperative style_ to _Functional style_ -- with Immutable Objects (Using Java `Records` or Kotlin's `Data classes`) and Pure-Functions (replacing Mutation with Transformation).

 - With Hands-on demos, this talk adds a robust paradigm toolset and vocabulary to a programmer's arsenal and how to apply them to simplify the modelling and designing of complex _real-world_ problems.

 - The audience learns how to objectively perceive complexity in any codebase through metrics (measured using popular static analysis tools), and how to reduce cognitive complexity methodically.
-- Finally, we shall talk about how these concepts laid foundation stones to our in-house library **Vader**, a bean validation framework.
+- Finally, we shall talk about how these concepts laid the foundation stones for our in-house library [**Vador**](https://github.com/salesforce-misc/Vador), a bean validation framework.

 # Source-Code